 How to teach your child to be assertive

 As parents, we tread a fine line: we want our kids to be able to stand up for themselves and others, to ask for help, and to voice their opinions.
 But we also don’t want them to be aggressive, pushy, or bossy.

 It’s tricky to balance the two, and some kids struggle more than others with asserting themselves.
 Why is that?
 I learned that there are a few contributing factors:

 - Confusion.
 Kids might not understand what another child is saying.
 Maybe they don’t know what they’re supposed to do, or what’s expected of them.

 - Fear of doing something wrong.
 Many kids keep quiet when they don’t or shouldn’t have to because they’re afraid of making mistakes.

 - Avoiding attention.
 Not all kids want attention, and some see assertion as drawing too much attention to themselves.

 - Lack of experience.
-Kids, especially those who’ve only dealt with adults, may never have had to assert themselves or make their own case before.
+Kids, especially those who’ve only dealt with adults, may never have had to assert themselves or make their own case before with their peers.

 So, how can you teach your child to be assertive, all while respecting their temperament?

 Want to encourage your child to speak up?
 Ask him for his opinion at the dinner table.